 Include alternative text on images

 Lastly, if you including images in your email, add alternative text to the images.
 You might have heard it called, “alt text.”
 Alt text is a description of the image.
 It is used primarily by people who use screen readers.
 Alternatively, even adding a caption to an image you include in an email is helpful.

 A few simple adjustments to you emails and you help more people understand them.
+Additionally, check out Outlook’s email suggestions on ways you can make virtual communication more sensory-friendly.
 Special thanks to Sam for their valuable contributions to this blog post.

 Interested in learning more about more ways to become more sensory-friendly?
 Check out: